How to Become a Self-Employed Consultant: 5 Steps to Starting Right

 5. Evaluate Your Finances

 If or when you decide to transition to self-employment, you’ll want to make sure you’re in a good financial position to do so.
 Saving now can help you be prepared for when you start your business.
-It’s a good idea to have a cushion of several months’ income so when you do start working you have some time to secure future projects.
+It’s a good idea to have a cushion of several months’ income so that when you do start working, you have some time to secure future projects.

 Thinking about what your bill rate might be before you start work can help you set financial goals and expectations.
 Your bill rate is the foundation on which you’ll build your business, so determining this amount ahead of time will provide peace of mind.

 With these resources in hand, you’re well on your way to becoming a successful independent consultant.
-If you’re considering becoming a full time independent consultant, learn how to prepare yourself by reading: How to Transition from a Full Time Job to Self-Employment.
+If you’re considering becoming a full-time independent consultant, learn how to prepare yourself by reading: How to Transition from a Full-Time Job to Self-Employment.

 Categories